tpwd/ke_search/Documentation/Indexing/Index.rst

   won't be deleted in incremental mode if the indexer does not support incremental indexing*.
 The indexing report will mention if no incremental indexing is available ("Incremental indexing is not available for this indexer, starting full indexing.")
-* Changes to files won't be recognized.
+* Changes to files won't be recognized if you use the page or content element indexer, only if you use the dedicated file indexer.

 Therefore it is recommended to run the full indexing process once in a while (like once a day or once a week) and run the incremental indexer more often (like once an hour).
 You can do so by creating two scheduler tasks, one for the full